-A magnet is an object in which all its atoms have aligned their spins by exchanging electrons.
-Science calls the process by which these atoms coordinate their spins “exchange interaction.”
+So, a magnet is an object in which all its atoms have aligned their spins by exchanging electrons.
+Science calls the process that regulates their spins “exchange interaction.”

 This elegant, empirically proven explanation poses a threat to Ken Wheeler.
 He insists in the face of all facts and reason that electrons, quantum mechanics and relativity can’t exist.